What The Best Sales Closers Taught Me About Selling Online

 #1 Prospects rarely buy the first time you ask.

-One of my early sales mentors explained that all the best relationships start with a No. (Apparently his wife had refused to marry him a number of times before eventually saying yes)
+One of my early sales mentors explained that all the best relationships start with a No. (His wife refused to marry him a number of times before eventually saying yes)

 And so it is with selling, you will hear No more often than Yes.